On the Fourier coefficients of critical Gaussian multiplicative chaos: Preliminary estimates

-is tight. \end{proposition} This is what one expects from any log--correlated field (see, e.g. \cite{ArguinSurvey}).
-In fact, one can typically go further and show that the {paths} $s\mapsto X_{s}(\theta), s\leq t$ of points $\theta$ for which $X_t(\theta)$ is near the maximum cannot fluctuate too wildly.
-Instead, they display almost linear growth while remaining under a suitably chosen barrier function.
-This phenomenon was first leveraged by Bramson \cite{Bramson} to study the maximal particle of branching Brownian motion, and underpins most of the works that followed on the extrema of other log--correlated fields \cite{BramsonDingZeitouni, DingBramsonZeitouniGFF, Aidekon, DingRoyZeitouni}.
+(see \cite{DRSV, Madaule}), which is what one expects from any log--correlated field (see, e.g. \cite{ArguinSurvey}).
+In fact, one can typically go further and show that the {paths} $s\mapsto X_{s}(\theta), s\leq t$, for which $X_t(\theta)$ is close to the maximum cannot fluctuate too wildly.
+Instead, they display approximately linear growth while remaining under a suitably chosen barrier function.
+This phenomenon was first leveraged by Bramson \cite{Bramson} to study in the maximal displacement of branching Brownian motion, and underpins much of the subsequent work on extrema of log--correlated fields \cite{BramsonDingZeitouni, DingBramsonZeitouniGFF, Aidekon, DingRoyZeitouni}.